UnstopableSafar08/DevOps/elk/es_kibana_filebeat.md

 ### 9.1 Filebeat — Prevent Resource Exhaustion

-Add these settings when monitoring directories with many files:
+Add these sabcings when monitoring directories with many files:

 ```yaml
 # In each filestream input block: